Eric Hoefer and Peggy Peak at the Fair

 While I was in the area, I also stopped by Cherokee street to say hi to Angelo at Cranky Yellow.
 It was not part of the tour but still an interesting place to see.

-Amy VanDonsel.
+The one artist I was interested to see there was Amy VanDonsel.
 I have seen her work online and wanted to see it for real.
 Painter, mostly, but also sculpture.
 I first caught interest in a digitally manipulated photograph of a painting she did.
 Her straight paintings are nice as well.

 Her studio is a storefront on Cherokee Street.
 In the living quarters, there is a very interesting tree limb in sculpture attached to the ceiling.
 She is working on a origami based sculpture.
 It is such a cool idea, I wish I had thought of it.
 I get that feeling lot as I walk through so many open studios.